RMOnft/openDAW/packages/app/studio/README.md

 developer details.
 For instructions on using the feature in the Studio, read the [notepad user guide](../../docs/docs-user/features/notepad.md).

+Menu commands are built from a hierarchical `MenuItem` model.
+See the [menu overview](../../docs/docs-dev/ui/menu/overview.md) for how menus and keyboard shortcuts are wired into the Studio.

 For individual topics, browse the in-app [manuals](public/manuals/index.md).

 ## Component Hierarchy